off_color - add colours to an OFF file

 a,A - colour by avg internal ang of vert-fig (to nearest deg)

-F - colour with average adjoining face colour
+F - colour with average adjacent face colour

-E - colour with average adjoining edge colour
+E - colour with average adjacent edge colour

 c,C - gradient on z-coordinate